 This nice couple of humans needed a cat to fill the unpainted spot on the laps of Mrs. Andrews:

-We a made a best cat’s gift to the female human: We generously brought a dead pheasant to the lady.
+We made the best cat’s gift to a female human: We generously brought a dead pheasant to the lady.
 Now you may see a vivid emotion oh her face, and her husband seems to have a grin of happiness:

 And We are so proud of Ourselves!
-We are natural born hunter!
+We are a natural born hunter!

 Look at the commonly known version of the painting in the collection of the National Gallery, London:

-Definitely, Mr. Gainsborough intended to paint a bird on laps of the lady; she looks so not impressed!
+Definitely, Mr. Gainsborough intended to paint a bird on laps of the lady.
+She looks so not impressed because she didn’t get it!

-We think her husband was unable to get her a birdy, so We made a gift with all Our respect and mercy, both to the lady and to the painter who has his birthday today
+We suspect the reason why the great master didn’t carry out his plan was Mr.Andrews who was unable to get a birdy for his wife.
+To be sincere, the guy looks incapable of providing even a trivial shrew!
+So We made a gift with all Our respect and mercy, both to the lady and to the painter.

 Thus speaks Zarathustra the Cat